Yan-Oliveira/doc-fao/content/dynamic-field-ci.rst

    - Rapid search for configuration items when creating a ticket.
    - Useful for statistics and automatic ticket notifications.

-Available in Service Package
-   GOLD

 Target Groups
    - Customers of companies that offer services for different devices/products (CIs)
    - Customer service
    - Internal and external IT
    - Facility management
    - Sales

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSDynamicFieldCI

 .. note::